 Assessment is based on a term paper that students will work on throughout the semester.

 The topic for the term paper is decided by each student in consultation with the course instructor(s), and must be within the thematic focus of the course.
-The Maximum length of the term paper is 15 pages (plus references and notes), using 12 point letter size and a spacing of lines 1 1/2.
+The Maximum length of the term paper is 5000 words (plus references and notes), using 12 point letter size and a spacing of lines 1 1/2.

 Use of sources and citation